-The intuition of this result relies on the fact that since signals are public and all agents share the same bias intensity $\gamma_{i} = 1$, there is no interpretation diversity regardless signals realization.
-If agents start observing signal 1, then all agents will become more rightists and network externalities can not countervail this effect anyhow.
+The intuition of this result relies on the fact that as signals are public and all agents share the same bias intensity $\gamma_{i} = 1$, no interpretation diversity exists regardless of signals realization.
+If agents begin observing signal 1, then all agents will become more rightists and network externalities cannot countervail this effect anyhow.
 The same argument applies to all other signals, including the ambiguous one.
-Therefore, this is identical to the case of a single individual learning from signals.
-Moreover, based on the data from simulations with common prior ($\tau=0$, no partisanship) and low priors heterogeneity ($\tau=1$, low partisanship), there seems to have a non-negative effect of partisanship on consensus efficiency.
+Hence, this is identical to the case of a single individual learning from signals.
+Moreover, based on the data from simulations with a common prior ($\tau=0$, no partisanship) and low priors heterogeneity ($\tau=1$, low partisanship), partisanship seems to have a non-negative effect on consensus efficiency.

-\begin{result}[low partisanship effect] In expected terms, a biased society with low degree of partisanship ($\tau=1$) is at least as able to reach the efficient consensus as the same biased society with no partisanship at all ($\tau=0$). \end{result}
+\begin{result}[low partisanship effect] In expected terms, a biased society with low degree of partisanship ($\tau=1$) can reach the less-biased consensus as the same biased society with no partisanship at all ($\tau=0$). \end{result}

-This can be seen in two ways: (i) there is a statistically significant difference between the proportions in Table~\ref{tab:simulation} under $\tau =0$ and $\tau =1$, and (ii) the coefficients of the dummy variable $\mathbbm{1}\{\tau=1\}$ are all positives and significant.\footnote{Note that the coefficients are with respect to the ommited dummy variable $\mathbbm{1}\{\tau=0\}$.
+This can be seen in two ways: (i) there is a statistically significant difference between proportions in Table~\ref{tab:simulation} under $\tau =0$ and $\tau =1$, and (ii) coefficients of the dummy variable $\mathbbm{1}\{\tau=1\}$ are all positive and significant.\footnote{Note that the coefficients are with respect to the omitted dummy variable $\mathbbm{1}\{\tau=0\}$.
 The omission is needed so there is no perfect colinearization.}

-Partisanship acts in a way that countervails the effect of initial ambiguous signals.
-Under no influence of partisans, individuals' interpretations depend exclusively on the signals, therefore the realization of the initial signal is crucial to determine what bias opinions will have and, for that, it is determinant to consensus efficiency.
-On the other hand, when some partisan agents are present, priors parameters $\alpha$'s and $\beta$'s are shifted up, by right and left-partisans respectively, which makes opinions more robust to the initial signals realizations.
-However, it seems that there is some ``optimal'' level of partisanship since high partisanship, for most topologies, has a non-monotonic effect over the probability of emergence of the less biased consensus.
+Partisanship acts to counter the effect of initial ambiguous signals.
+Under no partisan influence, agents' interpretations depend exclusively on the signals.
+The realization of the initial signal is crucial to determine what bias opinions will have and, hence, it is determinant to consensus efficiency.
+Conversely, when some partisan agents are present, priors parameters $\alpha$'s and $\beta$'s are shifted up, by right- and left-partisans, respectively, which makes opinions more robust to initial signal realization.
+However, some "optimal" level of partisanship exists as high partisanship, for most topologies, has a nonmonotonic effect over the probability of emergence of the less-biased consensus.
 This result is generalized as follows.